muziejus/text-divider/README.md

 Then she walked away.
 ```

 With two handy vim macros (see below), breaking this up becomes rather easy.
-In a speakers
+In
-export, Alice H.’s dialogue would be concatenated into a file called
+a speakers export, Alice H.’s dialogue would be concatenated into a file called
 `aliceh.txt`.

-Noting reporting clauses is done with a `\`, which lets them be separated from
+Noting reporting clauses is done with a backslash, which lets them be separated
-the regular narrative, if you like.
+from the regular narrative, if you like.

 The file
 [`sample.txt`](https://github.com/muziejus/text_divider/blob/master/sample.txt)